sergeyzolotukhin/learn-java-gradle/docs/aws/EBS.md

 volume -> snapshot -> copy with encryption -> create image (AMI) - launch instance

 data moving from volume to EC2 instance is encrypted if volume is encrypted

+Hibernate
+---
+fast boot
+store ram
+no more 60 days